 Coca-Cola Co., Ford Motor Co., H.J.
-Heinz Co., Nike Inc. and Proctor & Gamble have formed a strategic working group to accelerate the development and use of 100 percent plant-based PET materials and fiber in their products.
+Heinz Co., Nike Inc. and Procter & Gamble have formed a strategic working group to accelerate the development and use of 100 percent plant-based PET materials and fiber in their products.

 The Plant PET Technology Collaborative builds on Coca-Cola’s PlantBottle packaging technology, which is partially made from plants and has demonstrated a lower environmental impact when compared to traditional fossil fuels-based PET plastic bottles.
 PET, also known as polyethylene terephthalate, is a lightweight plastic that is used in a variety of products including bottles, apparel, footwear and automotive fabric and carpet.